 - 1 large carrot , thinly sliced

-- 3-4 Tablespoons yellow curry paste
+- 3-4 Tablespoons yellow curry paste *or homemade curry paste

 - 2 teaspoons freshly grated ginger